-All of this confusion is because of the Black Box nature of singing.
 All the “voice science” in the world, all the imaginative ways of conveying sensations, all the mimicry you can muster, can’t take you all the way to your own vocal freedom.
 You must find out ways of working with Nature, to elicit easier and more athletic vocal responses, so that you can develop a healthy voice that responds to your musical and lyrical thoughts.

 The techniques of observation and experimentation of the Old Masters are totally congruent with a scientific mindset, so I’m not categorically anti-science.
 Music is an expression of humanity, so I’m not categorically anti woo-woo.
 But if imagery and computer-assisted monitoring are your main toolsets, you are missing a lot of what used to work about voice training before the late 19th century.
 It was so darned practical.